Unit 5 - Practice Quiz

 Pushing to GitHub Container Registry (GHCR) Hard

-B. docker: push
+A. docker: push

-C. contents: write
+C. registry: write

-D. registry: write
+D. contents: write

 46 A workflow contains a deployment job configured with environment: production.
 The production environment in GitHub is set to require a manual reviewer.
 What happens to the workflow execution while waiting for the reviewer's approval?